Emamatcyber90/frederic-hemberger.de/src/about.md

 ## Work

-I wore many different hats in over 15 years of web development.
-This helps me to understand projects from various angles, find a common language and create better results.
+I wore many different hats in over 15 years on the Web, ranging from frontend and backend development to team lead and consultant.
+In this time I worked with both small and international clients from  different industries.
+This helps me to understand requirements from various angles, find a common language and create better results.

 By working on open-source projects like Node.js, I’m trying to improve the tools I use on a daily basis and give back to the community.
 That’s also why I regularly attend and [speak](/talks/) at conferences and local meet-ups.

 ## Skills